 In fact, it is my great wish that parents would read this blog and change the way they are parenting so that they, too, can be the change they wish to see in the world.

 When I asked on my Facebook page how you stay calm as a parent you sure did deliver!
 Your comments have been amazing.
 Here are 25 Ways to Stay Calm as a Parent — some are mine, some are yours:

 - Own your Nos.
 There are times when I say no without even thinking and then one no leads to another no and soon we’re in a vicious cycle.
 I’ve learned that by really thinking before I respond I feel authentic power when I do say no — or yes.
 Try hard to not rush to saying no to your child just because of inconvenience.

 - Be open to Yes.
 There’s a ton of power in the word YES.
 Y-E-S. Conscious Yeses are beautiful.
 Conscious Yeses transform families.
 Conscious Yeses are cause for celebration.

 - Read.
-Read everything you can that makes you feel good and that reminds you to remain calm.
-For me, it started with Momma Zen by Karen Maezen Miller but it’s hardly ended there.
+Read everything you can that makes you feel happy and that reminds you to remain calm.
 I have a whole nightstand filled with books that I pull out when I need a pick-me-up or as a reminder to remain calm and relaxed as a parent.
 Some are parenting books.
 Some are inspirational books.
 Others are just beautiful and get me thinking creatively, which is the best way to parent, in my experience.

 - Solitude.
 I suspect that many of us who struggle with staying calm in the chaos also struggle with noise.
 Some people — extroverts — are happy with a ton of noise.
 I am not.
 Silence is often the medicine we need to replenish and rejuvenate ourselves and yet it may be the hardest to make happen.
 There are many other ways to stay at peace.